graphistry/arrow/README.md

 npm install @apache-arrow/esnext/umd # ESNext UMD target
 ```

-### why'd we do this?
+### why do we package like this?
 The JS community is a diverse group with a varied list of target environments and tool chains.
 Publishing multiple packages accommodates projects of all types.
 Friends targeting the latest JS runtimes can pull in the ESNext + ESM build.
 Friends needing wide browser support and small download size can use the UMD bundle, which has been run through Google's Closure Compiler with advanced optimizations.

 If you think we missed a compilation target and it's a blocker for adoption, please open an issue.
 We're here for you ❤️.

 # What's Arrow?
-Apache Arrow is a memory layout specification for encoding columns and table-like containers of flat and nested data.
-The Arrow spec aligns columnar data in memory to maximize CPU caches and take advantage of the latest SIMD (Single input multiple data) operations on modern processors.
+Apache Arrow is a columnar memory layout specification for encoding vectors and table-like containers of flat and nested data.
+The Arrow spec aligns columnar data in memory to maximize caches and take advantage of the latest SIMD (Single input multiple data) and GPU operations on modern processors.

 Apache Arrow is the emerging standard for large in-memory columnar data ([Spark](https://spark.apache.org/), [Pandas](http://wesmckinney.com/blog/pandas-and-apache-arrow/), [Drill](https://drill.apache.org/), ...).
-By standardizing on a common interchange format, big-data systems can reduce the costs and friction associated with cross-system communication.
+By standardizing on a common interchange format, big data systems can reduce the costs and friction associated with cross-system communication.

 # Related Projects
 * [Apache Arrow](https://github.com/apache/arrow) -- Arrow columnar format